Hurricane Season Insurance Checklist for Louisiana

 3. Get Flood Insurance (Yes, Even If You're Not in a Flood Zone)

 If you don't have flood insurance, get it now.
+We wrote a separate guide on whether you need flood insurance in Louisiana if you want the full breakdown.
 There are two options:

 - Private flood insurance: often cheaper with higher limits and fewer exclusions